 A RIM remote session consists of three components: the controller, the target, and the central service.

 The RIM app running on the technician’s machine is called the controller.
 Technicians can quickly and easily gain access to the RIM service on any Windows computer they encounter by simply installing the app from the RIM website, or from an on-premises or private cloud deployment of the RIM service for enterprise customers.
 If the technician is using the app on a machine that’s not their own, then it will automatically remove itself from the machine at the end of the session.

 The same app is installed on end-user (target) machines.
-The installer gives system builders and technicians flexibility in deployment options.
+Custom installers can be created, giving system builders and technicians flexibility in deployment options.
 Once deployed in the target role, the app sits quietly in the background, consuming minimal machine resources except when remote access is required.
 It makes no permanent system configuration changes, except to install itself as a Windows service.
 Except for a small icon in the system tray (normally located at the bottom of the screen), users will not notice that the app is present until they need it.

 The central service is either the RIM public cloud service for most customers, or an on-premises or private cloud deployment for enterprise customers.
 In either case, this service manages all controllers, targets, and connections between the two.
 It provides an easy-to-use, fully accessible, Web-based interface for all management tasks.
 The service can also email installation instructions to target users on the technician’s behalf.

 The central service plays a vital role in RIM’s security.
 All connections between controllers and targets are coordinated by the central service.
 This means that no one can connect to a RIM target machine except through the central service.